jacgoudsmit/P1V/readme.md

 Revision Notes
 --------------

+* 2017-09-01 - (Andy Silverman) Contributed a small change in the declaration of cog memory, which makes the Xilinx Vivado tool use block RAM instead of LUTs as cog RAM.
+This change allows full support of 8 cogs on the Digilent Arty, with room to spare.
+Thanks Andy!
-* 2016-11-24 - (Jac Goudsmit) Added support for the Digilent Arty (Xilinx Artix-7 35T)
+* 2016-11-24 - (Jac Goudsmit) Added limited support for the Digilent Arty (Xilinx Artix-7 35T)
-* 2016-11-21 - (Chip Gracey) Fixed out-of-order 'reg'/'wire" declarations that caused trouble with generic Verilog compilers.
+* 2015-11-21 - (Chip Gracey) Fixed out-of-order 'reg'/'wire" declarations that caused trouble with generic Verilog compilers.
 * 2015-07-31 - (Rick Post (MindRobots)) Added FPGA123-A7 target.
 * 2015-07-26 - (Jac Goudsmit) Added BeMicroCV-A9 target, updated documentation.
 * 2015-07-22 - (Jac Goudsmit) Fixed bug in PLL simulator ('&' in original source should be '|')